Kidwise research projects

 Kidwise research supports children’s active participation in Disaster Risk Reduction and Climate Change Adaptation.
 The main hypothesis is that children have capacities to develop the skills needed to adapt, find innovative solutions, and protect themselves and their families.
 The Kidwise Research activities aim to answer two main research questions:

-Considering that decisions taken by each individual affect the spatial pattern of a city, to decrease the vulnerability of future cities and societies, it is necessary to focus on the largest segment of the future population, today's children.
+Considering that decisions taken by each affect the spatial pattern of a city, to decrease the vulnerability of future cities and societies, it is necessary to focus on the largest segment of the future population, today's children.
 In Kidwise research, children are competent actors with a social agency of their own.
 They are not only influenced by the social world.
 They also have the power to influence their social world.
 Children are a highly interactive group and able to succeed in recognising the collective good.
 Despite their true potential, children are considered passive victims with no role to play in communicating.
 Sharing their knowledge and perception about their neighbourhood will prove their capability to respond appropriately.
 The climate school strike triggered by one child also shows that children would like to participate in decision-making and processes and take roles in reducing the impacts of climate change.
 The project will start with seminars on the methods and topics, and we will discuss the application of methods for data collection with children.
 We will apply a qualitative GIS approach, including participatory mapping, to enable a connection between the macro-scale urban phenomenon and the micro-scale of the perceptions of the individual child.
 Finally, the children will produce an art exhibit to communicate their findings to a wide range of audiences.

-Our Projects
+Our projects

 Rising Water Safer Shores